 Candidates for degrees may participate in one of two commencement services in the spring of each academic year.
-In order to be included in an annual commencement ceremony, the candidate must apply to graduate by February 15.
+In order to be included in an annual commencement ceremony, the candidate should apply to graduate by February 15.
 If the application is not received by that date, the candidate may not be able to participate in the commencement.

-Grace offers an In-Person Commencement ceremony held in Grand Rapids, Michigan in the spring, and a Virtual Commencement approximately two weeks later that is available to view through a link on the Grace website.
-Both ceremonies honor the graduates by speakers from the graduating class, distributing special awards, and culminate in the reading of participating graduates' names.
+Grace offers an In-Person Commencement ceremony held in Grand Rapids, Michigan in the spring, and a Virtual Commencement video approximately two weeks later that is available to view through a link on the Grace website.
+Both ceremonies honor the graduates with speakers from the graduating class, and the distribution of special awards, and culminate in the reading of participating graduates' names.

 It is expected that candidates will have successfully fulfilled all degree requirements prior to the In-Person commencement ceremony date.
-If the candidate desires to participate in the commencement before completing all degree requirements, s/he may petition to be allowed to do so.
-The petition should include specific rationale for the request to walk early, and a detailed description of the remaining degree requirements and how/when they will be completed.
+If the candidate desires to participate in the commencement before completing all degree requirements, s/he may appeal to be allowed to do so.
+The appeal should include specific rationale for the request to walk early, and a detailed description of the remaining degree requirements and how/when they will be completed.

 Candidates who wish to participate in a commencement ceremony will order their cap and gown regalia from the university's third-party vendor, paying the vendor directly for the cost.
+Honor cords will be provided to candidates participating in one of the Commencement ceremonies who have met the requirements for the honors or high honors designation.